edwardhorsey/docker-tut/README.md

 ### Rename images
 New image name must match that of _username/repository_ on DockerHub `sudo docker image tag [old image name] [new image name]`

-# Docker Compose x Docker Swarm
-Docker swarm is a container orchestrator.
-It can spin up containers, distribute them over multiple servers and perform rolling updates wheras Docker Compose is intended as a development tool for configuring and starting multiple Docker containers on a single host.

-## docker stack
-To see all options: `docker stack --help` and `docker stack [option] --help`

-### To deploy or update a stack (flag -c to pass a docker-compose file):

-`sudo docker stack deploy -c docker-compose.yml -c docker-compose.prod.yml [your-stack-name]`

-### Push updated changes to our node app / service:

-1. Make changes to service in dev envirionment
-2. Build and push image of service
-3. Run same `sudo docker stack deploy ...` command as above and Docker Swarm will pull the latest image and update our containers as per the parallelism setting within `docker-compose.prod.yml` (in this case shutting down and rebuilding a maximum `2` at a time).

-### See all running containers for a stack

-`docker stack ps [your-stack-name]`

-### Shut down stack

-`docker stack rm [your-stack-name]`

 # :whale: